Romulo-Moraes/Assembly-Toolkit/README.md

     <h1></h1>
     <h3>A repository to support the learning on Low-level programming using the Assembly language</h3>
     <img src="./assets/Assembly toolkit example.png">
-Assembly Toolkit is a compiled of knowledges and ideas about the Assembly language, useful to learn the basics about this Low-level technology.
-This repository contains topics such as Opcodes, Memory segments, Assembly-C interoperability and much more...
+The Assembly Toolkit is a compilation of knowledge and ideas related to Assembly language, designed to help anyone to learn the fundamentals of this low-level technology.
+This repository covers various topics, including opcodes, memory segments, Assembly-C interoperability, and much more.
 </div>

 # Topics